hitchin999/YidCal/README.md

 ---

-## Yahrtzeit Customization
+## Yurtzeit Customization

-The Yahrtzeit sensor (`sensor.yidcal_yurtzeit`) pulls names from a GitHub-hosted JSON file by default.
+The Yurtzeit sensor (`sensor.yidcal_yurtzeit`) pulls names from a GitHub-hosted JSON file by default.
 You can add custom names or mute existing ones using text files in your Home Assistant config directory.

 Upon installation or restart, the integration automatically creates a `/config/yidcal/` folder with two sample files:

-- `custom_yahrtzeits.txt`: For adding your own Yahrtzeit names.
+- `custom_yahrtzeits.txt`: For adding your own Yurtzeit names.
 - `muted_yahrtzeits.txt`: For hiding specific names from the sensor.

 ### Editing Instructions

 1. **Locate the Files**: Use HA's File Editor add-on, SSH, or a file transfer tool (e.g., FileZilla) to access `/config/yidcal/custom_yahrtzeits.txt` and `/config/yidcal/muted_yahrtzeits.txt`.

-2. **Custom Yahrtzeits (Add Names)**:
+2. **Custom Yurtzeits (Add Names)**:
    - Format: `Hebrew Date: Full Name` (one per line).
    - Example:
      ```